 - The Governance Committee is responsible for oversight of our corporate purpose and our ESG strategy (including our climate change strategy and climate-related issues) and disclosure, including integration of ESG within our company strategy and monitoring the implementation of ESG programs, goals and key initiatives.
-It is also responsible for our governance practices and policies, including those concerning business conduct and ethics. - The Risk and Pension Fund Committee oversees risks that could impact our business, such as safety and security risks (including data governance, information security, cyber security and network resiliency), business continuity risks and ESG risks (including those related to climate change). - The Compensation Committee has oversight of human resource issues, including respectful workplace practices, diversity, equity, inclusion and belonging, team survey results, human rights, and health and safety, and tracks corporate performance against our ESG targets.
+It is also responsible for our governance practices and policies, including those concerning business conduct and ethics.
+At each meeting, the Governance Committee receives updates on ESG (including climate change) trends and, twice a year, reviews progress towards core ESG strategy metrics (including climate-related targets). - The Risk and Pension Fund Committee oversees risks that could impact our business, such as safety technology and security risks (including data governance, information security, cyber security and network resiliency), business continuity risks, supply chain risks, and ESG risks (including those related to climate change).
+Each quarter, The Risk and Pension Fund Committee monitors the evolution of key risk topics (including climate change risks and opportunities and, in particular, the results of our climate-related scenario analysis) and, each quarter, receives reports on environmental (including climate-related) matters. - The Compensation Committee has oversight of human resource issues, including respectful workplace practices, diversity, equity, inclusion and belonging, team survey results, human rights, and health and safety, and tracks corporate performance against our ESG targets.
 Since 2020, the Compensation Committee has formally added ESG targets to the corporate performance metrics within the measures of the Annual Incentive Plan.
-In 2022, to reflect how ESG is embedded into the overall strategy of the business, ESG-related metrics were embedded throughout our strategic imperatives scores and represent, in aggregate, at least 30% of the total strategic imperatives score.
-The Strategic Imperative score represents 40% weighting of the Corporate Performance Index within the Annual Incentive Plan.
-The Compensation Committee approves the detailed metrics and targets early in the year and tracks progress throughout the year. - The Audit Committee monitors significant ESG issues that could impact financial reporting and reviews audit activities in relation to ESG policies and programs.
-It also approves our risks and assumptions disclosure related to our ESG disclosure risks.
+In 2022, to reflect how ESG is embedded into the overall strategy of the business, ESG-related metrics were embedded throughout our strategic imperatives scores and they represent, in aggregate, at least 30% of the total strategic imperatives score.
+The strategic imperative score represents 40% weighting of the corporate performance index within the Annual Incentive Plan.
+The Compensation Committee approves the detailed metrics and targets early in the year and tracks progress every quarter. - The Audit Committee monitors significant ESG issues that could impact financial reporting and reviews audit activities in relation to ESG policies and programs.
+It also approves our risks and assumptions disclosure related to our ESG disclosures risks.